reonZ/pf2e-dailies/README.md

 ![](./readme/chat.webp)

-A descriptive chat message will be created to indicate what have been prepared.
+A descriptive chat message will be created to indicate what has been prepared.

 # Rest